-(a) The department of animal services and its animal control code enforcement officers, law enforcement officers and humane officers of state chartered nonprofit humane organizations having been lawfully appointed, shall have authority to pick up, catch or procure and impound any animal found to be in violation of this article, any animal infected or believed to be infected with rabies or other contagious or infectious disease to humans or animals, or any animal suspected of biting a human, in such manner as is reasonably necessary to effectuate its capture.
+- (a) The department of animal services and its animal control code enforcement officers, law enforcement officers and humane officers of state chartered nonprofit humane organizations having been lawfully appointed, shall have authority to pick up, catch or procure and impound any animal found to be in violation of this article, any animal infected or believed to be infected with rabies or other contagious or infectious disease to humans or animals, or any animal suspected of biting a human, in such manner as is reasonably necessary to effectuate its capture.
 Impounded animals shall be confined in a humane manner at an animal shelter.
 Animals impounded at an animal shelter shall be made available for public inspection in order to allow the owner to reclaim their animal.
 An animal impounded for the purpose of rabies observation shall not be moved or released from the place of quarantine unless permission is first obtained from the director.
-The director may approve an exception as to the above-required place of confinement for dogs, ferrets, or cats having a current rabies vaccination administered by a veterinarian.
+The director may approve an exception as to the above-required place of confinement for dogs, ferrets, or cats having a current rabies vaccination administered by a veterinarian. - (b) Unless otherwise provided by this article: - (1) An impounded animal with a license or other owner identification shall be held for at least seven days, including the day of impoundment; - (2) Impounded dogs over 16 weeks in age without such identification shall be held for four days, including the day of impoundment. - (3) Impounded dogs under 16 weeks in age without such identification shall be held for one day, including the day of impoundment;

-- (b) Unless otherwise provided by this article: - (1) An impounded animal with a license or other owner identification shall be held for at least seven days, including the day of impoundment; - (2) Impounded dogs overof 16 weeks in age without such identification shall be held for four days, including the day of impoundment. - (3) Impounded dogsindividual puppies under 16 weeks in age without such identification shall be held for onetwo days, including the day of impoundment; - (4) Impounded litters of puppies under 16 weeks in age shall be held for one day, including the day of impoundment. - (5)(4) Impounded cats over 16 weeks of age without such identification shall be held for twothree days, including the day of impoundment. - (6)(5) Impounded catskittens under 16 weeks of age without such identification shall be held for one day, including the day of impoundment. - (7)(6) Dogs, ferrets or cats impounded for the observation of rabies shall be held at least ten days.
+- (4) Impounded cats over 16 weeks of age without such identification shall be held for two days, including the day of impoundment. - (5) Impounded cats under 16 weeks of age without such identification shall be held for one day, including the day of impoundment. - (6) Dogs, ferrets or cats impounded for the observation of rabies shall be held at least ten days.